 If you’ve been assigned to write a character analysis essay for the first time, you’re probably wondering how to do so.
 Character analysis essays require more than just describing someone’s physical appearance or talking about the things they’ve done in the story; you have to dig deeper into the text.

-Character analysis worksheet is more than just a description of what happens in the book; it requires an understanding of that person’s motivations and significance within the context of their relationship with other characters in the story.
+Character analysis worksheet is more than just a description of what happens in the book; it requires an understanding of that person’s motivations and significance within the context of their relationship with other characters in the story, such as in a police brutality essay!

 In this blog post, we will go over step-by-step instructions on properly writing a character analysis essay!